MicrosoftDocs/playfab-docs/playfab-docs/features/automation/actions-rules/index.md

 ms.localizationpriority: medium
 ---

-# Actions &amp; Rules
+# Actions and rules

-Use PlayStream Rules to react to PlayStream Events in real time.
+Use PlayStream Rules to react to PlayStream events in real time.
 A Rule consists of exactly one Trigger, an optional list of conditions, and one or more actions to take when that trigger is activated.

-For example, if you want to send a reward to your players and send a them a notification when they have more than 10,000 XP you could:
+For example, if you want to send a reward to your players, and send a them a notification when they have more than 10,000 XP you could:

 1. Define a [Segment](../../analytics/segmentation/index.md) for your users called “High XP Players”, and set the criteria as **XP >= 10,000**.
 2. Create a rule that is triggered by the PlayStream event of those players moving into the High XP Players segment.